hyperwing/ClubTinder/README.md

 ### Running the program
 To run the program, follow these steps:
 1. Change directory to the hubbub folder using cd hubbub
+2. Run "bundle install"
-2. Migrate the models by typing into console/terminal: "rails db:migrate"
+3. Migrate the models by typing into console/terminal: "rails db:migrate"
-3. Fill models by typing into console/terminal: "rails db:seed"
+4. Fill models by typing into console/terminal: "rails db:seed".
+Note: this will take a while
-4. Start the server by typing into console/terminal: "rails s"
+5. Start the server by typing into console/terminal: "rails s"
-5. To access various views:
+6. To access various views:
     * User
         1. Around 50 users have been initialized in the seed.
 To access a regular user, the email initialized is user#@gmail.com where # is a value between 1 and 49.
 The password is 111111.
     * Admin